syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/WorkWeekView.md

 # WorkWeekView

-WorkWeekView is to view only working days of a particular week.
+Work week view is to view only working days of a particular week.
 By default, Saturday and Sunday are the non-working days.
 You can be customize it with any days of a Week.
 Appointments arranged in timeslots based on its duration with respective day of the week.

 ## ViewHeader Appearance
 You can customize the default appearance of view header in [WorkWeekView](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFScheduleView.html) by using [DayHeaderStyle](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFSchedule~DayHeaderStyle.html) property of [SFSchedule](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFSchedule.html).